2014: The Year of Remembrance

-This unprecedented slaughter acted as a catalyst for the barbarism of twentieth century politics and the even greater levels of slaughter during World War II.
+This unprecedented bloodbath proved to be a catalyst for the barbarism of twentieth century politics and the even greater levels of slaughter during World War II.
 In their determination to avoid a repetition of the strategic stalemate of static World War I battlefields, the great powers developed new strategies and tactics which shifted the focus of military destruction onto civilian populations as well as uniformed armies.

-The result was Guernica, the strategic bombing campaigns of World War II, and the invention of the atomic bomb.
-Today western governments – ours amongst them – have attempted to seduce the public into a fantasy of perfect bloodless and ‘humanitarian’ wars, waged by remote-controlled machines in the world’s ‘wild places.’
+These objectives produced Guernica, strategic bombing, and the atomic bomb.
+Today western governments have attempted to seduce the public with fantasies relatively bloodless ‘humanitarian’ wars, waged by remote-controlled machines in the world’s ‘wild places.’

-Faced with a public that has become increasingly skeptical about the British elite’s predilection for war as first choice instrument of policy, the Coalition government, like its Labour predecessors, has been keen to re-militarize British society and present the armed forces as the embodiment of national virtue.
+Faced with a public that has become increasingly skeptical about the British army’s recent military failures, the coalition government is attempting to present the armed forces as the embodiment of national virtue.

-In these circumstances 2014 is likely to generate a great deal of stirring talk about the sacrifice, freedom, patriotism and heroism of those who died, but not so much about how they died and how they killed, or how so many men were lured into a fantasy of virtuous war that was as false then as it is today.
+As a result 2014 is likely to generate a great deal of stirring talk about the sacrifice, freedom, patriotism and heroism of those who died, in World War I, but not so much detail about how they died and how they killed.

-We will hear celebratory speeches and read op eds that attempt to present World War I as part of an unbroken tradition of noble British warfare that reaches from Flanders to Iraq and Helmand Province; paeans to Britishness and Britain’s ancestral role in fighting for freedom – from the leaders of a country that remains one of the most prolific sellers of weapons to repressive regimes in the world today.
+So expect lots of pageantry, heritage, and sacrifice; Rupert Brooke and red poppies; gun-ho war documentaries; frowning politicians in black suits and royal women in sombre hats.
+Expect celebratory speeches and op eds that present World War I as part of an unbroken tradition of noble British warfare that reaches from Flanders to Iraq and Helmand Province.
+Expect patriotism and paeans to Britishness and Britain’s ancestral role in fighting for freedom – from the leaders of a country that remains one of the most prolific sellers of weapons to repressive regimes in the world today.